 Step 1: Create and upload the lease renewal document

-If you are on our Smart package, you will be able to access the Rocket Lawyer State-specific lease renewal notice.
+If you are on our Essential or Complete package, you will be able to access the Rocket Lawyer state-specific lease renewal notice.
 Send it out for signature and then upload it to Hemlane.

 Step 2: Change the terms in Hemlane